inkling/scala-relaxng/README.md

    - To test, run "sbt test" in the root directory
  * ScalaCheck: The library provides scalacheck Arbitrary instances, hence requires it even for non-testing use.
  * ScalaTest: For running the test suites, ScalaTest is required
-   - ScalaTest is distributed under the Apache 2.0 License

 Contributors
 ------------